8 ways to support your mitochondria

 - Eggs

-These foods support amino acids like glutathione which protect the mitochondria.
-You can boost your protein with our vegan protein and superfood blend.
+These foods support amino acids like glutathione, which protect the mitochondria.
+You can discuss how to improve protein levels with our Nutrition team.

 3. How antioxidants can support your mitochondrial health

-To support your mitochondria, Vitamin C, vitamin E, B vitamins, iron and selenium are all helpful nutrients.
+To support your mitochondria, Vitamin C, Vitamin E, B vitamins, Zinc, Iron, Selenium, and antioxidants are all helpful nutrients.
 Include these in your diet by eating:

 - Vegetables